aaaaluki/Gracker/level0-solve.md

 Enter an easy password to recognize in hex A=0x41

-We read what is stored in register $esi
+We read what is stored in register $esi:

 	Breakpoint 1, 0x000000000040084f in main ()
 	(gdb) x/32wx $esi